hack101/lesson5/README.md

 var textbox = $("#inputText");  // Selecting the correct element textbox.on("input", updateCount);
 ```
 Notice how we casually passed in a function as the argument of another function.
-Now everytime the "input" event is raised/fired on the textbox, the updateCount function will be executed.
+Now every time the "input" event is raised/fired on the textbox, the updateCount function will be executed.
 Now we type some text into the textbox, and lo and behold, the count updates live!

 ## Putting it into a script, and document.ready